Best Dive Sites in Pemba Island

 Njao Gap South Wall

 Njao Gap South Wall offers a unique experience perfect for both divers and snorkelers.
-The top of the wall is an 8-meter shallow part, full of micro life, including nudibranchs, soft and hard corals, and even green sea turtles.
-The wall then drops to over 40 meters, making it the best spot for spotting large pelagic species.
+The top of the wall is a shallow part at 8 meters, full of micro life, including nudibranchs, soft and hard corals, and even green sea turtles.
+The wall then drops to over 40 meters, eaturing massive overhangs blanketed with giant gorgonian sea fans, making it the best spot for spotting large pelagic species.

 Slip Stream